lucasbasquerotto/ansible-demo/README.md

 $ ansible-playbook main.yml --tags "reset"
 ```

-(this won't update the repository with changes, while with `./run.sh` will, except for the files inside the `env` directory, that are defined only in the 1st run)
+(this won't update the repository with changes, while with `./run.sh` will (good for development), except for the files inside the `env` directory, that are defined only in the 1st run)